-The Stanislaus County Public Defender will be an active participant in Stanislaus County’s Homeless Court beginning later this year.
+The Stanislaus County Public Defender is an active participant in Stanislaus County’s Homeless Court which began earlier this year.
 The Homeless Court is an alternative to the traditional criminal justice court system.

 The court session is focused on the homeless and formerly homeless and assembles every other month to resolve individuals’ traffic, infractions and non-violent minor misdemeanor cases.
 The court strives to resolve matters that have created barriers to the homeless from integrating back into society.